fanot/RAG/README.md

 # Rag Bot

-This is the source code for Ragoût, a Telegram bot that uses OpenAI's GPT model to answer questions based on the text extracted from a PDF file (or just questions in general).
+This is the source code for Rag bot, a Telegram bot that uses OpenAI's GPT model to answer questions based on the text extracted from a PDF file (or just questions in general).

 ## How it works